Tattoo Artist Salaries - How Much Do Tattoo Artists Earn?

 It’s a tough road to becoming a tattoo artist, with lots of time, sweat, investments, and paying dues.
 But one of the hardest parts of it is that tattoo apprenticeships (which will be your first one or two years pursuing this career) pay nothing.

-That’s right, apprentice tattoo artists zero dollars until they’ve finished their training, acquired a license, and started working more independently.
+That’s right, apprentice tattoo artists usually make zero dollars until they’ve finished their training, acquired a license, and started working more independently.

 It’s even harder on the wallet than that, however.
 While you’re earning nothing, you still have to pay for your equipment (starting costs will be a few thousand) and you probably have to pay for your apprenticeship, too (costs vary, but expect it to be in the thousands as well).